-The purpose of this Official Statement of the Puerto Rico Electric Power Authority (the "Authority"), which includes the cover page, the Appendices hereto and the information incorporated by reference as set forth below, is to furnish information in connection with the issuance and sale by the Authority of its Power Revenue Bonds, Series ZZ (the "Bonds").
-The Authority also proposes to issue additional Power Revenue Bonds in the United States tax-exempt market and the Puerto Rico market pursuant to separate official statements.
-Concurrently with the issuance of the Bonds, the Authority is issuing its Power Revenue Bonds, Series YY (the "Series YY Bonds") in the Puerto Rico market and its Power Revenue Bonds, Series AAA (the "Series AAA Bonds") in the United States tax-exempt market.
+The purpose of this Official Statement of the Puerto Rico Electric Power Authority (the "Authority"), which includes the cover page, the Appendices hereto and the information incorporated by reference as set forth below, is to furnish information in connection with the issuance and sale by the Authority of its Power Revenue Bonds, Series XX (the "Bonds").
+The Authority also proposes to issue additional Power Revenue Bonds and Power Revenue Refunding Bonds in the United States tax-exempt market and in Puerto Rico pursuant to separate official statements.
 See PLAN OF FINANCING.
 The issuance of the Bonds is not contingent upon the issuance of such additional bonds.